-The Harish-Chandra Research Institute (HRI) is a premier institution dedicated to research in mathematics, and in theoretical physics.
-It is located in Allahabad, India, and is funded by the Department of Atomic Energy, Government of India.
+The Harish-Chandra Research Institute (HRI) is a premier institution dedicated to research in Mathematics and Theoretical Physics.

-The primary areas of focus in Mathematics are Algebra, Analysis, Geometry and Number Theory; and Astrophysics, Condensed Matter, Particle Physics, Quantum Information and String Theory in Physics.
-The institute runs a PhD programme in both Mathematics and Theoretical Physics for both post MSc and post BSc students.
+The areas of focus in Mathematics are Algebra, Analysis, Geometry, and Number Theory.
+In Physics the areas are Astrophysics, Condensed Matter, Particle Physics, Quantum Information, and String Theory.
+The institute runs a Ph.D programme in both Mathematics and Theoretical Physics, and has recently started an M.Sc. programme in Physics.
 The institute also has a visiting students' programme for bachelors and masters students; and actively runs various outreach programmes.

 In the past two decades HRI has had significant impact in both research and education in Mathematics and Theoretical Physics.
 Awards conferred on faculty members include one Dirac Medal, five Bhatnagar Awards and one Padma Bhushan.
-Over twenty five alumni of the institute hold faculty positions in premier scientific institutions of the country.
+Around fifty alumni of the institute hold faculty positions in premier scientific institutions in the country.

 Admission in Physics

-HRI conducts a regular/integrated M.Sc.-Ph.D. program in physics.
-The regular Ph.D. program is open to students with a M.Sc. degree in physics, while the integrated program is open to candidates with a Bachelor's degree in science or engineering.
+HRI conducts an M.Sc and a Ph.D. programme in physics.
+The Ph.D. programme is open to students with an M.Sc. degree in physics, while the M.Sc. programme is open to students with a Bachelor's degree in science or engineering.

 Admission in Mathematics